Shopify/hydrogen-v1/docs/utilities/parsemetafield.md

 ---
 gid: ec647578-6ab7-40ca-87e5-8a559eca548e
 title: parseMetafield
-description: parseMetafields creates a new metafield object with a value that has been parsed according to the metafield type.
+description: The parseMetafield utility creates a new metafield object with a value that has been parsed according to the metafield type.
 ---

 The `parseMetafields` utility creates a new metafield object with a value that has been parsed according to the metafield type.